thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-08-transformer-architecture.md

   - Generative AI
 ---

-Transformers have fundamentally reshaped the AI landscape, driving innovations behind tools like ChatGPT, Google Search, recommendation engines, and enterprise analytics systems.
-These models — including GPT, BERT, and T5 — are helping businesses automate workflows, personalize customer experiences, extract insights from data, and accelerate product development.
+Transformers have fundamentally reshaped the AI landscape, powering tools like ChatGPT and influencing major innovations in Google Search, recommendation systems, and enterprise analytics — from smarter user interfaces to advanced automation and insight generation.

 But what makes transformers so effective, and how do they actually work?